Giles Hardie

-Giles George Beresford Hardie was an Australian film critic, entertainment journalist, producer and television personality.
+Giles George Beresford Hardie is an Australian film critic, entertainment journalist, producer and television personality.

 Film reviewing

 In 2008, Hardie established the weekly Pick of the Flicks film review video that appears on Fairfax Media websites, including The Sydney Morning Herald and The Age.
 He is the writer, producer and host of the segment which reviews mainstream films in their week of release in Australian cinemas.

 He has interviewed a large number of celebrities on camera for Fairfax Media, including the cast of Harry Potter, Vince Vaughn and Jason Bateman and Hugh Jackman.